South Florida Bulls

 The South Florida Bulls (also known as the USF Bulls) are the athletic teams that represent the University of South Florida.
-USF competes in NCAA Division I and is a member of the American Conference for all sports besides sailing, a non-NCAA sanctioned varsity sport which competes in the South Atlantic Intercollegiate Sailing Association within the Inter-Collegiate Sailing Association.
-Additionally, the school will become an affiliate member of Conference USA in the sport of beach volleyball beginning in 2025 because the American Conference does not sponsor the sport.
+USF competes in NCAA Division I and is a member of the American Conference for all sports besides beach volleyball, which competes in Conference USA because the American Conference does not sponsor the sport, and sailing, a non-NCAA sanctioned varsity sport which competes in the South Atlantic Intercollegiate Sailing Association within the Inter-Collegiate Sailing Association.
 Rob Higgins is the current athletic director, officially titled the CEO of Athletics.
 The school colors are green and gold and the mascot is Rocky D. Bull.

-The university currently sponsors 20 varsity sports teams, nine for men and eleven for women.
-The sports sponsored are baseball, men's basketball, women's basketball, men's and women's cross country, football, men's and women's golf, women's lacrosse, women's sailing, men's soccer, women's soccer, softball, men's and women's tennis, men's and women's track and field (outdoor and indoor for both), and women's volleyball.
-In addition, USF will add a women's beach volleyball team in the 2025–26 school year.
+The university currently sponsors 21 varsity sports teams, nine for men and twelve for women.
+The sports sponsored are baseball, men's basketball, women's basketball, women's beach volleyball, men's and women's cross country, football, men's and women's golf, women's lacrosse, women's sailing, men's soccer, women's soccer, softball, men's and women's tennis, men's and women's track and field (outdoor and indoor for both), and women's volleyball.
 USF used to sponsor teams in co-ed rifle and men's and women's swimming and diving.

 Across all sports, the Bulls have won one team NCAA national championship (women's swimming in 1985).
 Outside of the additional seven individual and three relay national championships in women's swimming, USF athletes have won six individual and one relay NCAA national championships in men's swimming, two individual NCAA national championships in rifle, four individual and one relay NCAA national championships in men's outdoor track and field, and one individual NCAA national championship in men's indoor track and field.
 Additionally, the university has won five national championships in varsity sports outside of NCAA competition.
 The softball team won the 1983 and 1984 national championships in the American Softball Association, which was the highest level of college softball at the time.
 Sailing, which is not an NCAA-sanctioned sport but is still a varsity team sponsored by the USF Athletic Department, has won three national championships in the Inter-Collegiate Sailing Association: Sloop in 2009 and Offshore Large Boats in 2016 and 2017.
-USF's teams have also won 171 conference championships, and athletes have won 256 individual and relay conference championships.
+USF's teams have also won 177 conference championships, and athletes have won 261 individual and relay conference championships.

 As of the 2024 Summer Olympics, 20 Bulls have competed as athletes in the Olympic Games, winning one gold medal.